Skip to main content

 Rule 173-38-03 | Assisted living program (medicaid-funded component): enrollment and reassessment of individuals.

-(1) ODM's administrative agency: An individual who makes initial contact with ODM's administrative agency, shall apply for medicaid (unless already enrolled in medicaid) and for the medicaid-funded component of the assisted living program with the assistance of ODM's administrative agency.
-ODM's administrative agency shall determine if the individual meets all financial eligibility requirements and shall notify ODA's designee of the individual's application.
-In response, ODA's designee shall initiate contact with the individual to conduct an assessment to determine if the individual meets all non-financial eligibility requirements.
-ODA's designee may conduct the assessment by telephone, video conference, or in person.
+(1) If the individual makes initial contact with ODM's administrative agency, then ODM's administrative agency shall help the individual to apply and process the applications for medicaid (unless already enrolled in medicaid) and the medicaid-funded component of the assisted living program.
+If ODM's administrative agency notifies ODA's designee that the individual meets all financial eligibility requirements, then ODA's designee shall initiate contact with the individual to conduct an assessment by telephone, video conference, or in person to determine if the individual meets all non-financial eligibility requirements in rule 5160-33-03 of the Administrative Code.

-(a) An individual who makes initial contact with ODA's designee shall apply for medicaid (unless already enrolled in medicaid) and for the medicaid-funded component of the assisted living program with the assistance of ODA's designee.
-ODA's designee shall conduct an assessment to determine if the individual meets all non-financial eligibility requirements.
-ODA's designee may conduct the assessment by telephone, video conference, or in person.
+(2) If the individual makes initial contact with ODA's designee, then ODA's designee shall help the individual apply for medicaid (unless already enrolled in medicaid) and the medicaid-funded component of the assisted living program and conduct an assessment by telephone, video conference, or in person to determine if the individual meets all non-financial eligibility requirements in rule 5160-33-03 of the Administrative Code.

-(b) After the individual applies for the medicaid-funded component of the assisted living program, ODA or its designee shall notify the individual of the existence of the state-funded component of the assisted living program in Chapter 173-51 of the Administrative Code and offer the individual an opportunity to apply for enrollment in the state-funded component of the program.
+(3) After the individual applies for the medicaid-funded component of the assisted living program, ODA or its designee shall notify the individual of the existence of the state-funded component of the assisted living program in Chapter 173-51 of the Administrative Code and offer the individual an opportunity to apply for enrollment in the state-funded component of the program.

 (1) Medicaid waiver program enrollment date: